-Community Development Director Bond said there has been issue with individual citizens asking the City Council to put in crosswalks and to avoid the issues getting politicized and to get data behind the decision-making process Bond recommends working with company to put together a policy that would drive the decision-making process.
-Council Member Montoya told staff she appreciated this issue getting looked into as she had been approached by citizens who had safety concerns and she likes that there would be a systematic approach.
+Community Development Director Bond said there has been issue with individual citizens asking elected leaders to put in crosswalks and other traffic control devices such as stop signs and speed limit signs.
+However, to avoid the possibility of issues becoming politicized, and to get data behind the decision-making process, Bond recommended working with our transportation engineers to recommend a data driven procedure that would drive the decision-making process.
+Council Member Montoya told staff she appreciated this direction since she had been approached by citizens who had safety concerns and desired the installation of traffic control devices.
+She liked the idea that there would be a systematic approach to evaluating these types of requests.

 Council Member Montoya requested a five-minute recess.
-Mayor Pro Tempore Miller gave approval and Council adjourned for five minutes.
+Mayor Pro Tempore Miller gave approval and council adjourned for five minutes.